bogoli/-folio/information.md

 <img width="200" src="/TriangleJupyter/img/rectanglelogo-greytext-orangebody-greymoons.png" />
 </p>

-If your organization is a fan of the Jupyter Project and would like to give back to the community, we are looking for contributors and sponsors.
-If you are interested, please post to the [Google Group](https://groups.google.com/forum/#!forum/trianglejupyter) for further information.
+If your organization is a fan of Project Jupyter and would like to give back to the community, we are looking for contributors and sponsors.
+If you are interested, please [contact us](mailto:chris@carpentries.org) for further information.

 ### Organizers